Gui-Lima/Algorithms-and-Data-Structures/Data-Structures/Graph/README.md

 * Weight - Means associated to an edge, there is a number meaning how much it costs to go trough that edge.

 There are many many more.
-There is some nomenclature to it also, but the simples ones you can get from context and the harder ones are to hard for me to put here.
+There is some nomenclature to it also, but the simples ones you can get from context and the harder ones are too hard for me to put here.

 ## Representation
 There are two main graphs representations in programming: Weighted and non Weighted.
 A Weighted graph has a cost when going from one node to another.
 A non weighted has no such cost.